athayer0/startup/README.md

     - fetches and processes events, news, and media from third party sources
     - retrieving and submitting bookmarked events
 - **DB/Login** - Stores user accounts, saved timelines, and preferences.
 Register and login users.
 Credentials securely stored in database.
-- **WebSocket** - Supports real-time features, like live chats between missionaries that got home around the same time
+- **WebSocket** - Supports real-time features, like displaying the total amount of people on the webpage as well as the total times each event has been saved.

 ## 🚀 AWS deliverable